 Once your dough is all mixed up, you might think it’s a little crumbly.
 Don’t worry about it.
-It will all come together beautifully when you start working with it.
+It will all come together beautifully when you start working on it.

 Because that melted chocolate dip is so important to the final taste of the cookies, I only use Ghirardelli for this recipe.
 It is the best chocolate for baking – and in general.
 While you could use a microwave to melt in a pinch, a double boiler really is best for melting chocolate in this quantity.

 Don’t feel the need to use all your dough now.
-This recipe keeps well in the fridge.
+This Gingerbread Mickey Cookies recipe keeps well in the fridge.
 That means you can store half the recipe for later, or make the dough a day ahead!

 If you are thinking of going store-bought this gingerbread season…. don’t.
-Compared to this recipe, store-bought cookies taste like actual cardboard.
+Compared to this Gingerbread Mickey Cookies recipe, store-bought cookies taste like actual cardboard.
 Instead, bring the fun of Disney into your home with these wonderful Gingerbread Mickey Cookies.

-Even picky eaters – the crazy people who don’t love gingerbread cookies – will be delighted by this simple, elegant, scrumptious cookie recipe.
+Even picky eaters – the crazy people who don’t love gingerbread cookies – will be delighted by this simple, elegant, scrumptious Gingerbread Mickey cookies recipe.

 Gingerbread Mickey Cookies